khakhalin/Ca-Imaging-and-Model-2018/Ca-img-paper.md

 Note that this formula differs slightly from the one used in the Brain Connectivity Toolbox [Rubniov].

+**Unreported analyses.** For the sake of transparency, here is a list of measures that we calculated, but could not interpret, and so did not include in the final manuscript: four measures of weighted directed degree assortativity (in-in, in-out, out-in, and out-out); pagerank centralities; Katz centralities and hierarchical flows on reversed graph W’; alternative measure of cell selectivity based on McFadden’s pseudo-R for a logistic fit of stimulus identity to the total response of each cell.

 ## Developmental Model

 The model consisted of n=81 cells, arranged in a 9x9 grid.
 The model operated in discrete time, and was run for 500 epochs, 25 time steps each, or for T = 12500 time steps total.
 Each cell was characterized by three values: its current activity s_i(t) that represented its instantaneous spiking rate; spiking threshold h_i(t) that slowly changed over time, and a constant \hat{s_i} that described the target spiking rate for each cell.
 The target spiking rates were randomly assigned at the beginning of each simulation, and were distributed normally around 5/n with a standard deviation of 1/n,